-of Fortis Inc. Directors elected in 2020 are women; inclusion and diversity council created in 2020
+of Fortis Inc. Directors elected in 2020 are women and in 2019 we finalized our inclusion and diversity framework

 (1) The Globe and Mail ranks over 200 Canadian corporate boards based on the quality of their governance practices.
 Fortis has been ranked Top 20 in Globe & Mail Board Games for the past five years.